Presidency of Franklin Pierce: Election of 1856 and transition

 Pierce endorsed Buchanan, though the two remained distant, and the president attempted to resolve the Kansas situation by November to improve the Democrats' chances in the general election.
 Though Governor Geary was able to restore order in Kansas, the electoral damage had already been done—Republicans used "Bleeding Kansas" and "Bleeding Sumner" (the brutal caning of Charles Sumner) as election slogans.
 The Democratic Party's platform, along with Buchanan's endorsement of Pierce's policies, caused many northern Democrats to abandon the party.
-The Know Nothing National Convention alienated many Northern Know Nothings by nominating former President Fillmore for another term and failing to oppose the Kansas-Nebraska Act.
-Fillmore also received the presidential nomination at sparsely attended 1856 Whig convention.
-Fillmore minimized the issue of nativism, instead attempting to use the party as a platform for unionism and a revival of the Whig Party.
 The 1856 Republican National Convention chose John C. Frémont as the party's presidential candidate.
 Though Frémont's public views were not widely known, Republicans hoped to use Frémont's military reputation to lead the party to victory in 1856.
+The Know Nothing National Convention, meanwhile, alienated many Northern Know Nothings by nominating former President Fillmore for another term and declining to oppose the Kansas-Nebraska Act.
+Fillmore also received the presidential nomination at the sparsely attended 1856 Whig convention.
+Fillmore minimized the issue of nativism, instead attempting to use the party as a platform for unionism and a revival of the Whig Party.

 The Democratic ticket was elected, but Buchanan won only five of sixteen free states (Pierce had won fourteen).
-Frémont, the Republican nominee, won the remaining eleven free states, while Fillmore won Maryland.
+Frémont, the Republican nominee, swept the eleven remaining free states, while Fillmore won Maryland and likely helped keep Pennsylvania out of the Republican column.
 In the North, the Democratic share of the popular vote fell from Pierce's 49.8% in 1852 to just 41.4%.
 The strong Republican showing confirmed that they, and not the Know Nothings, would replace the Whigs as the main opposition to the Democrats.

 Pierce did not temper his rhetoric after losing the nomination.
 In his final message to Congress, delivered in December 1856, he blamed anti-slavery activists for Bleeding Kansas and vigorously attacked the Republican Party as a threat to the unity of the nation.
 He also took the opportunity to defend his record on fiscal policy, and on achieving peaceful relations with other nations.
 In the final days of the Pierce administration, Congress passed bills to increase the pay of army officers and to build new naval vessels, also expanding the number of seamen enlisted.
 It also passed a tariff reduction bill he had long sought, establishing the Tariff of 1857.
 During the transition period, Pierce avoided criticizing Buchanan, who he had long disliked, but was angered by Buchanan's decision to assemble an entirely new cabinet.
 Pierce and his cabinet left office on March 4, 1857, the only time in U.S. history that the original cabinet members all remained for a full four-year term.